Bonneville creates a modern strategy for a new business environment

 Using analytics on audience listening habits, Bonneville learned earlier than most that an increasing number of listeners were moving away from the AM dial.
 As a result, the company was the first to move news talk radio from AM to FM.
 And later, when the analytics in its Phoenix market showed that less than 20% of men in the market listen to AM radio, the company again switched its Phoenix sports talk show to FM.

 "These early moves allowed us to dominate for a period of time before others figured it out," Nate said, explaining how consolidating historical data from each market has helped the team to more easily predict trends and make early decisions.
-"All of our historical data from ratings, to revenue sources, to average unit rates, to inventory utilization live in Adaptive.
-In the case of our Phoenix market, we used that consolidated data view to also build scenario models in Adaptive, which helped us decide to make the change to FM.
+"All of our historical data from ratings, to revenue sources, to average unit rates, to inventory utilization live in Adaptive Insights.
+In the case of our Phoenix market, we used that consolidated data view to also build scenario models in Adaptive Insights, which helped us decide to make the change to FM.
 It's been a great move for us."

 Data-driven revenue and expense management at new speed of business